What to buy and where to shop on The Plant-Based Diet. Phoebe Chongchua heads to the Farmer’s Market to stock her pantry for the week.

 Bell Peppers (red, green, yellow, orange)

-WATER (pure and clean…drink a gallon a day!)
+WATER (pure and clean…drink a minimum of 64 ounces per day!)

 Soy Milk (occasionally…it froths better than almond milk and I like it frothed on cereal)

 Herbal Tea (caffeine-free or minimal caffeine such as green and white teas)

 Coconut Water from the actual young coconut.
 See health benefits, here.